Borrowers are responsible for understanding these policies. Disregard for these policies may result in permanent suspension of borrowing privileges.

 - Returning Material

-Return DVDs, videos, CDs, records, ILLiad/MeLCat items and items from Reserve, Reference, Art, Maps, Music, and Software to the desk where they were checked out.
-Place other material in any book return at the Main Library or mail it to Michigan State University Libraries, Patron Services, 366 W. Circle Drive, East Lansing, MI 48824.
+Return DVDs, videos, CDs, records, and items from Reserve, Reference, Art, Maps, Music, and Software to the desk where they were checked out.
+Place other material in any book return at the Main Library or mail it to Michigan State University Libraries, Circulation, 366 W. Circle Drive, East Lansing, MI 48824.

 - Fines and Bills

 Fines and bills are the responsibility of the borrower regardless of being away from campus, vacations, exams, illness, car trouble, unread MSU e-mail, late or never-received reminder notices, etc. Material returned after closing is not considered returned until the next day the library is open.
-Overdue fines are charged for the following high-demand items: Reserves, Collaborative Technology Lab material and Equipment: $1.00/Hour; Recalled material, software, CDs, records, videos and DVDs: $1/day; Material borrowed from other libraries: $2/day.
+Overdue fines are charged for the following high-demand items: Reserves, Technology Lab material and equipment: $1.00/Hour; Recalled material, software, CDs, records, videos and DVDs: $1/day; Material borrowed from other libraries: $2/day.
 When an item is significantly overdue, the borrower is billed, and holds are placed on MSU student enrollment, registration, diplomas, and transcripts.
-Minimum replacement charges are $100.
+Minimum replacement charges are $150.
 When a billed item is returned, the replacement charge is cancelled but overdue fines may still be charged.
 Unresolved bills may be turned over to a collection agency any time after 30 days from date of issue.
-Payment may be made by mail (Michigan State University Libraries, Patron Services, 366 W. Circle Drive, East Lansing, MI 48824), at the Patron Services Desk, or by calling 1-517-355-2333.
+Payment may be made by mail (Michigan State University Libraries, Circulation, 366 W. Circle Drive, East Lansing, MI 48824), at the Circulation Desk, or by calling 1-517.355.2333.

 - Library Cards for Michigan Residents

 Michigan residents over the age of 18 may apply for community privileges by showing a valid Michigan driver’s license/ID containing the individual’s address.
 Cards will not be issued if the address is a Post Office Box.
 Two books can be checked out on the day the card is created.
-Additional books cannot be checked out until the library card is received in the mail.
-Community borrowers may have no more than 25 items checked out at one time and are not eligible to use one-day lockers.
+After receiving the card in the mail, community borrowers may have no more than 25 items checked out at one time and are not eligible to use one-day lockers.
 Community borrower cards expire after two years, at which time a community borrower must reapply for a library card.

 - Accommodation for Persons with Disabilities